Early Aviation Collection

 The TBM Avenger was one of the most famous aircraft of WWII in Navy service.
 Originally designed as a carrier-based torpedo bomber by Grumman Aircraft.

-One of the most unique aircraft ever produced, the Fiesler Fi-156 Storch was an aircraft built for a specific task of being able to take off and land in literally twice its own length.
+One of the most unique aircraft ever produced, the Fieseler Fi-156 Storch was an aircraft built for a specific task of being able to take off and land in literally twice its own length.

 Defined as one of the most recognizable WWII trainers ever built, the PT-17 Stearman "Kaydet" flies on into the 21st Century.